-Hyer served as counsel member from the Second Ward several years.
+Hyer served as council member from the Second Ward for several years.
 He and other associates and business people were responsible for laying the foundation for a better and larger city through street paving and increased water supply.
 Hyer represented Johnson County for a term in the Kansas House of Representatives, was a member of the Kansas State Historical Society, and an official in the Presbyterian Church.

 Copyright © Kansas Business Hall of Fame.
 All rights reserved